electerious/basicScroll/README.md

 ### .start()

-Start to animate the instance. basicScroll will track the current scroll position and adjust the props of the instance accordingly.
+Starts to animate the instance. basicScroll will track the scroll position and adjust the [props](#props) of the instance accordingly.
+An update will be performed only when the scroll position has changed.

-Examples:
+Example:

 ```js
 instance.start()